Amaralovelyn/LITA_Class_Documentation/README.md

 A documentation of my class on Github creation while learning Data Analysis with the Incubator Hub

 ### Project Title:
-Data Analysis
+Data Analysis- Creating Repository
 ---
-### Sub Tittle:
-Creating Repository

 ### Project Overview:
 ---
-Summarizes or describes the project
+This shows thee meaning and advantages of repository, steps in creating a good repository and components of repository.

 ### Data Sources:
 ---